cursey/safetyhook/README.md

 * Fixes IP relative displacements of relocated instructions (eg. `lea rax, [rip + 0x1234]`)
 * Fixes relative offsets of relocated instructions (eg. `jmp 0x1234`)
 * Uses a modern disassembler engine that supports the latest instructions

-Much of this safety comes by carefully designing the API so that it's hard to misuse.
+* Has a carefully designed API that is hard to misuse

 ## Installation